 THE PRINTS THAT MARTIN CHOSE

-I’m sure you’re keen to know which that photographs Martin chose from the 400+ images that now feature in the Galleries?
+I’m sure you’re keen to know which photographs Martin chose from the 400+ images that now feature in the Galleries?

 He seemed to gravitate towards the crew portraits and asked me to point him in the right direction.
 Martin wrote in an email: